Yeah, nothing. This is really a one-way form of communication. |

 wait, that's not really a...damnit!

-world knows how to do those things, do you?
+Hey, you don't suppose everyone in the world knows how to do those things, do you? |

 Let's take the non-pology apart: They weren't the "first crew to enter the home" so really if you're looking for a news outlet to blame for this appalling lapse of human decency, Inside Edition are your guys.
 Also, while they weren't the first in, they were the first to send out footage meaning that MSNBC has their shit together.
 And lastly, they regret briefly showing the photos and ID cards.
 Briefly.
 I mean, they probably didn't endanger anyone in those photos so long as nobody watching knows how to replay, freeze and enlarge those images.